 The owner, manager or operator must also explicitly prove the correct choice and installation of the electrical material and equipment in terms of fire protection.
 This is done on the basis of the electrical file, which also includes the risk analyses.

 Provisions with regard to fire reaction

-The AREI/RGIE 2020 includes both the CPR classification with the fire-performance classes and additional classification and the old classification of the fire reaction according to NBN C30-004.
+The new AREI/RGIE 2020 includes both the CPR classification with the fire-performance classes and additional classification and the old classification of the fire reaction according to NBN C30-004.

 The cables that fall under the CPR are obliged to follow this CPR classification.

 - Separately installed insulated conductors and cables have to be at least Eca.